Immunology: Immunoglobulin Structure, Function: MCQ

 d) None of the above

-13) The contact area of the antigen binding area may consist of the protrusion or depression that complementarity matches the antigen.
+13) The contact area of the antigen binding area may consist of a protrusion or depression that complementarity matches the antigen.

 This contact area span approximately ............................. based on well-studied Lysozyme/anti-Lysozyme interaction.